 The dental implant process varies slightly depending on whether patients are receiving traditional implants or the Teeth-in-a-Day procedure.
 However, all patients seeking dental implants will start on the same step—the initial consultation.

-During the consultation, Dr. Perry Brooks or Dr. Seth Brooks will thoroughly examine the mouths of Norman, Moore and Oklahoma City metro area patients to determine whether or not dental implants are the right choice.
+During the consultation, Dr. Perry Brooks or Dr. Seth Brooks will thoroughly examine the mouths of patients to determine whether or not dental implants are the right choice.
 This includes taking X-rays and 3D images to get a closer look at any remaining teeth, as well as the jawbone.

 Teeth-in-a-Day Procedure Process

 In the Teeth-in-a-Day procedure, the next step is placement of the dental implants.
-To ease comfort levels and help our Norman, Moore and Oklahoma City metro area patients have a pain-free experience, Dr. Perry Brooks or Dr. Seth Brooks use either local anesthesia or IV sedation during the surgery.
+To ease comfort levels and help our patients have a pain-free experience, Dr. Perry Brooks or Dr. Seth Brooks use either local anesthesia or IV sedation during the surgery.
 The posts will be placed in the jaw, and after everything is secure, the full bridge set will be placed on top.

 After the patient leaves, they may experience some swelling, bleeding, or bruising.
 However, this is a small price to pay for having a brand new set of teeth in just one day.